alopez651/Cplusplus-Projects/README.md

 # Data-Structure C++
-For this assignments templated are provided, which are needed to be implemented with different functions.
+For this assignments templates are provided, which are needed to be implemented with different functions.